 in alphabetical order, so he could locate his books faster for foot notes.* During this time, I had some interesting conversations in his office about my feelings

 towards God and my purposes in life.
 My personal faith at the time was based upon simple principles: "Hey I'm a nice guy.
 Religion is OK for some folks , but I'll make my way through this world on my

 own terms."
 This faith was coming to a end, thanks to a life altering conversation with Peter that day in his office.
 Peter explained the Gospel to me and took me through a prayer that helped free up

-(Justin Cole now serves on the Board of Advisors of PreVision Partnership and runs a family business in the New York area.
-He and his family live in New Jersey.)
+(Justin Cole now serves on the Board of Advisors of PreVision Partnership and works for a family business in North Carolina, after spending many years in New Jersey.
+He makes his home with his

 More Stories to follow...